 To ensure that the systems we use across our network are future-proofed, we’re implementing an Enterprise Resource Planning (ERP) system as our new core business operational tool.
 It provides accurate, real-time data about our assets and integrates our systems, resulting in process efficiencies and better decision-making.

 Because the ERP replaces several separate legacy systems and integrates with others, we’ve been implementing it in phases.
 This has allowed us to start using and enjoying the benefits of it as we continue with the transition.

 The ERP system is part of our ‘New Foundations’ programme which is designed to improve our overall business processes to drive efficiencies both for us, and our contractors.

 Our ERP system includes:

-- Copperleaf – an investment optimisation programme designed to ensure we’re working on the right projects at the right time. (read more about Copperleaf here)
+- Copperleaf – an investment optimisation programme that helps us ensure we’re working on the right projects at the right time.

 - Streamlining our fault management processes by connecting our outage and fault systems